thosgood/this-weeks-finds/markdown/101-151/week129.md

 you know how to pull back bundles!)

-Even better, if we choose our space EG so that it's a manifold, then there is a god-given connection on the bundle EG → BG, and any other principal G-bundle *with connection* is a pullback of this one.
+Even better, if we choose our space EG so that it's a manifold, then there is a god-given connection on the bundle EG\to BG, and any other principal G-bundle *with connection* is a pullback of this one.

 (And now I'm assuming you know how to pull back connections!
 However,